Skip to main content

 How Does the Program Handle Genetic Information under GINA?

-GINA prohibits employers from using in employment decisions and places strict limits on its acquisition.
+GINA prohibits employers from using genetic information in employment decisions and places strict limits on its acquisition.
 While an exception exists for voluntary wellness programs, specific conditions must be met.
 Your inquiry must confirm that these conditions are satisfied.

 The appropriate questions to ask are precise.
 First ∞ Is my participation in the HRA, particularly the family history section, truly voluntary, and are there any incentives tied specifically to its completion?
 GINA’s protections are rooted in the principle of voluntary disclosure.